ninoseki/mitaka/README.md

 ## About Permissons

-This Chrome extension requires the following permissions.
+This browser extension requires the following permissions.

 - `Read and change all your data on the websites you visit`:
   - This extension creates context menus dynamically based on what you select on a website.